 Congonhas Airport is São Paulo's domestic airport.
 It is the second busiest airport in Brazil.
-It is located in the south region of the City of São Paulo, 10.5 kilometres (6.5 miles) away from the centre of the city.
+It is located in the south region of the City of São Paulo, 10.5 kilometres (6.5 miles) from the centre of the city.

-Virgeopos Airport
+Viraeopos Airport

 Viracopos-Campinas is an international airport in the city of Campinas, in the state of São Paulo.
-It is an important air traffic centre in Brazil and the largest air cargo centre in South America in terms of surface (therefore, it is important to keep this airport in mind for equipment transportation).
-It is located 94.1 kilometres (58.5 miles) away from the centre of the city of São Paulo.
+It is an important air traffic center in Brazil and the largest air cargo centre in South America by surface (therefore, it is important to keep this airport in mind for equipment transportation).
+It is located 94.1 kilometres (58.5 miles) from the centre of the city of São Paulo.